Three Little Pigs Retrospective

 Example: If we don’t increase server capacity for Cyber Monday the site won’t load at all!

-hat needs more work?
+Ask yourself, what needs more work?
 Stronger than the first, but not quite as strong as the last.
 Things in this category need attention, but are lower priority.
-(Example: It’s not ideal that we can’t save items in a cart if the user navigates away from the site)

 After you’ve categorized things into your houses, don’t forget about the wolf.

 He represents the obstacles that could damage anything in the first two categories.
 For example, maybe your product’s app has a graph that’s populated by an API, but information fails to load if the user quickly closes and re-opens the app.